analogdevicesinc/msdk/USERGUIDE.md

 2. Close the terminal.

-3. Run a new terminal in Rosetta:
+3. Create a new Rosetta terminal:

+    1. Launch Finder.

-    1. Go to Finder > Applications and find your Terminal
+    2. Navigate to Applications and find the "Terminal" application.

-    2. Right-Click Terminal and Duplicate it.
+    3. Right-Click Terminal and Duplicate it.
 Rename it to "Terminal i386".
+This will be a new application shortcut to the Rosetta terminal.

-    3. Rich-Click "Terminal i386" > Get Info > Enable "Open using Rosetta"
+    4. Right-Click "Terminal i386" > Get Info > Enable "Open using Rosetta"

-    4. Launch the new "Terminal i386" and type `arch` to verify that it says `i386` now.
+    5. Launch the new "Terminal i386" and type `arch` to verify that it says `i386` now.

 4. From your Rosetta terminal, follow the instructions on the [Homebrew home page](https://brew.sh/) to install Homebrew on your system.